containernet/containernet/examples/ray_distributed_learning/README.md

 ### Nvidia Container Toolkit

-- Running the Containers with GPU support requires the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit).
+- If you plan to use GPUs to accelerate your distributed learning scenario, you need to install the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit).
+For Debian-based systems like Ubuntu, you can use apt:

     ```bash
     distribution=$(. /etc/os-release;echo $ID$VERSION_ID) && \